Psychologist, professor, international speaker, & neurodiversity ally

 The program’s success has led to many achieving awards, recognising talents and gifts, and increasing the participants’ self-confidence to increase their chances of success in various fields of interest.

-Professor Inclusion and Special Needs Education & Clinical Educational Sciences / Research project leader Learning and educational problems, University of Goningen
+Professor Inclusion and Special Needs Education & Clinical Educational Sciences / Research project leader Learning and educational problems, University of Groningen

 Alexander Minnaert, Ph.D., graduated with a master’s degree in educational, school, and medical psychology at the University of Leuven in Belgium.
 He obtained his teacher education certificate for secondary and higher education, both in Belgium and the Netherlands, a post-graduate certificate in learning and instruction at the Friedrich-Schiller Universität Jena in Germany; and received his doctorate in educational psychology at the University of Leuven in 1996.
 In 1997, he was appointed assistant and associate professor in instructional sciences and clinical education at the Department of Education, Leiden University.
 In 2004, he became full professor at the University of Groningen with a focus on learning and development, inclusion and special needs education, motivations and emotion, giftedness, and clinical educational research methodology.
 He is appointed till 2029 as scientific advisory board member of the Academy of Finland.

-The contribution of Alexander Minnaert will focus on the identification of twice-exceptional (2e) students, namely students that are blessed with a gift and a psycho-educational challenge, and on the cognitive and non-cognitive support of 2e students in the context of equitable quality education.
-Familiarity with the concept of twice-exceptionality is increasing, but not so much consensus exists on how to define these students and, above and beyond, many questions still exist regarding adequate identification and interventions of 2e students.
-Hence, He will give an overview of literature and (clinical) research findings concerning 2e students, i.e., gifted students with specific learning disorders, with ADHD, and/or with ASD.
+The contribution of Alexander Minnaert will focus on inclusion practices in favor of twice-exceptional (2e) students, namely students that are blessed with a gift and a psycho-educational challenge.
+To safeguard optimal development and equitable quality education, learning and guided teaching should focus on both cognitive and non-cognitive aspects of 2e students.
+Although familiarity with the concept of twice-exceptionality is increasing, not so much consensus exists in schools on how to approach these students.
+Beyond, many questions still exist regarding full inclusive support and/or tailored quality practices for these 2e students to gain their self-regulation and self-determination, to overcome their frustration and negative school-related emotions, to prevent early dropout and the loss of talent.
+Hence, an overview will be presented on the literature and (clinical) research findings concerning 2e students, i.e., gifted students with specific learning disorders, with ADHD, and/or with ASD.
 Recommendations to further research, professionalization and policy will be provided.

 Director 2e Center for Research and Professional Development, Bridges Academy